voximity/raytracer/README.md

 * `raytracer` - The raytracer itself, which takes a scene, raytraces it, and outputs it to a file.
 * `stitcher` - A cubemap stitcher.
 Provided 6 cubemap faces, this outputs a single atlas that can be used by the raytracer.
+* `sdl` - The raytracer's proprietary scene description language, loosely inspired by POV-Ray's.
+This crate has its own tokenizer, AST, and interpreter for parsing SDL files.
+* `sdl_lua` - An SDL runtime that uses Lua to describe a scene.
+This crate is only included for completeness; it is not in a functional state.

 ## Things to research